coolcarly/coolcarly.github.io/docs/phd/lessons.md

 Therefore, the take home message should be: **be kind to yourself.** Enjoy the learning process and spend this time working on yourself, because it is really the only time you will get.

-#### Keep an Ideas notebook
+## Keep an Ideas notebook

 The thing that I have learned in my PhD is that not all ideas are good.
 Some are bad, and while making mistakes helps you learn, sometimes it is not worth your time.
-At the start of my third year of uni, I decided that whenever I had an idea, I would write it down in a word document that I kept on my cloud.
+At the start of my third year, I decided that whenever I had an idea, I would write it down in a word document that I kept on my cloud.
 I would add different ideas in there, whether it was about reactions or applications or things to write about, paper ideas.
 It is only when my mind returns to that idea constantly that I decide to do it.

-#### Teaching compliments lab work
+## Teaching compliments lab work

 If I have any advice for PhD students, it is to take on some teaching.
 Teaching high-school and undergraduate chemistry forced me to relearn really basic chemistry concepts that complimented some of the things I was doing in the lab.
 A classic example is in [[Salt exchanges]].
 Simple chemistries are often overlooked when doing more complicated chemistries such as a PhD project.
 It helps to go back to fundamentals and really understand what you’re doing and get paid for it.

-#### Take some time to think about everything you do, even if it looks like you are being unproductive.
+## Take some time to think about everything you do, even if it looks like you are being unproductive.

 ###### 12.4.23
 This was a hard lesson that I had to learn.
 Thoughout this blog, I often complain about my PhD meetings.
 I think it stems from the beginning when I was quite insecure of my intelligence, and was overwhelmed with imposter syndrome (Note, I still am).
 I think that my supervisors (mostly Damia) were quite harsh about my progress.
 I realise now that they were just trying to push me to be better.